Types of Water

 Through Distillation, you can produce distilled water which might not pass as Type 3 grade water as classified in ASTM standard.
 Distillation is time consuming method, and will most likely have inconsistent water quality.
 Produced through Water Still, the water can be contaminated easily.

-The water can be used for Autoclaving, Humidification, Glassware Washing/rinsing, General Lab Equipment (Water bath, incubators, etc).
+The water though, can still be used for Autoclaving, Humidification, Glassware Washing/rinsing, General Lab Equipment (Water bath, incubators, etc).

 Type 3 – Reverse Osmosis Water